JAntonioMarin/restApisFlaskPython/README.md

 ### Section 8: Deploying Flask apps to Heroku

-- [ ] Welcome to this section
-- [ ] Access the code for this section here
+- [x] Access the code for this section here
-- [ ] What is Heroku?
+- [x] What is Heroku?
-- [ ] Getting our code into GitHub
+- [x] Getting our code into GitHub
+    - External repository for deploy in Heroku
-- [ ] Setting up Heroku for Flask
+- [x] Setting up Heroku for Flask
-- [ ] Adding the required files to the project
+- [x] Adding the required files to the project
+    - Section8/requirements.txt
+    - Section8/Procfile
+    - Section8/runtime.txt
+    - Section8/uwsgi.ini
 - [ ] Logs in Heroku and troubleshooting errors
 - [ ] Testing the desployed API with Postman
 - [ ] Adding PostgreSQL to our Heroku app